-Agents’ short-term objectives are usually stepping stones towards their long-term goals, which should align with your overall customer service strategy and vision.
-Use one-on-one meetings to check how well agents are moving towards their long-term goals.
+Agents’ short-term objectives are usually stepping stones toward their long-term goals, which should align with your overall strategy and vision.
+Use your customer service one-on-one meetings to check how well agents are achieving them:

 Which goals are they progressing with the most?
 Pay attention to your agents’ favorite goals to understand where their interests lie.